Miles Graye

 Miles Graye was a dynasty of English bell-founders; who had foundries in Colchester and Saffron Walden in Essex, during the 17th-century.
 It is believed that the family cast over 415 bells, many of which remain in use today.

 There were three generations of bell founders of that name, who cast in their two foundries.
-They were also journeymen craftsmen who travelled around East Anglia making bells in the fields and churchyards, and who practised their craft from the reign of Queen Elizabeth I to James II.
+They were also journeymen craftsmen who travelled around East Anglia making bells in the fields and churchyards, and who practised their craft from the reign of Queen Elizabeth I to King James II.
 A Miles Graye is recorded as being a householder in Colchester in 1567, and it was his son who became the famous bell-founder, Miles Graye I.

 Miles Graye I (c1575-1649)

 Miles Graye I has been described as 'the prince of bell-founders', and began his career as an apprentice at a foundry in Colchester, which belonged to a Richard Bowler.
 The exact date of his birth is not known, but it was probably in about 1575.
 His first recorded bell was cast for St Andrew's church in Bulmer in Essex in 1600.
 The first reference to him as a bell-founder in The Church Bells of Essex is 'by no means creditable to him'.
 In 1598, Miles was examined by the bailiffs at the Colchester Quarter Sessions and made a voluntary confession accepting that "he is the father of the child with which Alice Mullynges is pregnant", he presumably having met the young woman at the house of Richard Bowler, and who may well have been a domestic servant there.
 However, Miles did the decent thing and shortly after he married her.
 His will states that Miles Graye I had four children living at the time of his death: Miles II, James, Ann and Mary.
 His wife Alice must have died some time previously as he leaves most of his property to 'Dorothy my loving wife'.
 His will was first written in 1643 and in it he described himself as 'being weak in body and crazed with age, but yet in perfect mind and memory'.
 His foundry was at Head Street in Colchester.
 He died in 1649 and it is possible that he endured some financial difficulty in his last year arising from the Siege of Colchester of 1648 during the Civil War when his will of 1649 records that some of his property including his bell-foundry in Head Street was destroyed by fire.